|

 YETI DJ from Flowrider Racing in Switzerland!
 With our Carbon Wheelset ...

-My name is Matthieu Faury I'm French rider , I work and ride for the French distributor for Yeti in France (tribe sport group).
+Matth YETI DJ 4X race bike for worlds 2012 (Added August 2012) My name is Matthieu Faury I'm French rider , I work and ride for the French distributor for Yeti in France (tribe sport group).
 I'm in the French official team for the world's and that's is my bike with custom deco for next week in austria !!!
 Matth.
+Asger YETI DJ (Added July 2012)

 YETI DJ- Fox forks, Mavic wheels - Raceface Stem - Thomson Post.